 • published editions.

 Literary, dramatic, musical and artistic works are all described as “works” in the Copyright Act and in this chapter.

 The term “literary works” is not defined in the Copyright Act.
 Courts have held that any work expressed in print or writing is a literary work.
-Section 10(1) of the Copyright Act provides that a literary work includes a table, or compilation, expressed in words, figures or symbols, and a computer programme or a compilation of computer programmes.
-The definition of “computer programme” is wide enough to include both the source code written by programmers and the machine-readable object code that causes a computer to perform a function.
+Section 10(1) of the Copyright Act provides that a literary work includes a table, or compilation, expressed in words, figures or symbols, and a computer program or a compilation of computer programs.
+The definition of “computer program” is wide enough to include both the source code written by programmers and the machine-readable object code that causes a computer to perform a function.